 The second advance is self-supervised learning.
 Usually we train image classifiers by so-called “supervised” learning: label a bunch of images with the correct classes, then train a deep network to predict those classes.
 But supervised learning often requires a lot of labeled images to train a good classifier, and getting labels can be time-consuming, especially for a brand-new project.
 In self-supervised learning, you only need a bunch of unlabeled data—which is usually easier to get—and you play some tricks with the data to cook up a simple supervised learning problem.
 If you “pre-train” a deep network using that self-supervised problem, you can dramatically reduce the number of training samples you need to solve the original supervised learning problem.
 At Lily, this is really helpful when we’re prototyping models in a new domain and don’t yet have a lot of labeled data.

-What are some of the ways that you and your team are using AI to learn about customer intent, and how is that then applied?
+What are some of the ways that you and your team are using AI to learn about the customer, and how is that then applied?

 The primary way we understand our customers is through detailed stylistic analysis of the products they are looking at.
 Lily AI has built a platform of image and text classification models that can identify hundreds of detailed style attributes in product images and descriptions: fit, color, pattern, fabric, etc. These models allow us to understand a retailer’s catalog in fine detail.

-Once we understand the stylistic details of a retailer’s products, it becomes easier to understand customer intent.
+Once we understand the stylistic details of a retailer’s products, it becomes easier to understand a customer’s personal preferences.
 By looking at the style attributes of the products a customer has viewed in the current session, we can recommend products that are tailored to their intent.

 Can you give us some of the biggest challenges that the data science team routinely runs into as you build and train models, and how you overcome them?